wjakethompson/jayhawkdown/README.md

 This package provides a template for writing theses and dissertations at the University of Kansas using **rmarkdown** and **bookdown**.
 Much of this was inspired by the [**thesisdown**](https://github.com/ismayc/thesisdown) package by Chester Ismay.

-The original Latex template and class document were written by Paul Johnson, and adpated for use with pandoc and R markdown.
+The original Latex template and class document were written by Paul Johnson, and modified for use with pandoc and R markdown.

 Installation
 ------------